elliespearman2022/cs426_Brain_Tamp_300-/README.md

 * [Visual Demonstration](#visual-demonstration)

 ## General info
 This project is the final project for CS 426 (Video Game Design and Development) at the University of Illinois at Chicago, Spring 2021.
-Our task was to develop a 3D game in Unity design a 3D game that incorporates elements discussed in the course: physics, AI, shaders, and sound, and in which the player starts in a “corridor”/”location” and moves towards a “gate/door” at the end of the corridor.
+Our task was to develop a 3D game in Unity that incorporates elements discussed in the course: physics, AI, shaders, and sound, and in which the player starts in a “corridor”/”location” and moves towards a “gate/door” at the end of the corridor.
 The gate/door can be opened using a “puzzle”.
 Player enters a “room/space” and looks for the “artifact” which he/she has to acquire.
 The player will try to avoid a “trap”.

 ## Getting Started
 If you would like to simply play the game, you can download the [Windows](https://drive.google.com/file/d/1jwYqKsiHsrgtxen6XpP3lUAuBDseUyMj/view?usp=sharing) or [Mac](https://drive.google.com/file/d/1cVhO7bJpkhOPvR4HNU9pCkzE6Igr8T2F/view?usp=sharing) versions.
 If you would like to experiment with the environment we developed the game in, make sure you have **Unity 2019.4.19f1** installed.